Report: Ex-Nazi camp guard deported by US dies in Germany

 In 2017, all 29 members of New York’s congressional delegation signed a letter urging the State Department to follow through on his deportation.

-Michael Sisak in New York and Frank Jordans in Berlin contributed to this story.
+Associated Press writers Michael Sisak and Randy Herschaft in New York and Frank Jordans in Berlin contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.